Huskyeder/stackato-doc/user/deploy/app-versions.rst

 the "default" quota plan) in a "most recently used" list.

 When the droplet limit is exceeded, the oldest (least recently used) droplet is removed to make way for the new droplet.

+If an admin reduces the number of saved droplets in the quota plan, excess droplets for each application will be culled (starting with the oldest) when a code change is next pushed for that application.

 Version Rotation